 - a.
-Petition resolutions proposing additional action agenda items, representing no fewer than two Congressional Districts, and five Organizing Units, signed by 250 of the state convention delegates or alternates, and handed in to the convention secretary by the close of business of the convention, will be forwarded to the State Central Committee for consideration. - b.
-Petition Resolutions proposing additional action agenda items, signed by at least 150 delegates or alternates of the State Central Committee, representing no fewer than two Congressional Districts, and five Organizing Units, and submitted to the State Platform, Issues, and Legislative Affairs Committee with a copy to the State DFL Chair will be forwarded to the State Central Committee for consideration. - c.
-Process for State Central Committee consideration - The Platform, Issues, and Legislative Affairs Committee shall edit and review the proposed Action Agenda item and submit the revised proposal, if any, and a copy of the original petition, including the names of the original signers, to the State DFL Chair for inclusion in the notice of the next State Central Committee meeting. - The Platform, Issues, and Legislative Affairs Committee shall present the proposed Action Agenda item to the State Central Committee at its next meeting. - No additional Action Agenda item may be considered by the State Central Committee unless it was included in the published notice of that State Central Committee meeting. - 4.
+Petition resolutions proposing additional action agenda items, signed by 250 of the state convention delegates or alternates, representing residing in no fewer than two Congressional Districts, and five Organizing Units, signed by 250 of the state convention delegates or alternates, and handed in to the convention, will be forwarded to the State Central Committee for consideration. - b.
+Petition Resolutions proposing additional action agenda items, signed by at least 150 delegates members or alternates of the State Central Committee, representing residing in no fewer than two Congressional Districts, and five Organizing Units, and submitted to the State Platform, Issues, and Legislative Affairs Platform and Issues Committee with a copy to the State DFL Chair will be forwarded to the State Central Committee for consideration. - c.
+Process for State Central Committee consideration - The Platform, Issues, and Legislative AffairsPlatform and Issues Committee shall edit and review the proposed Action Agenda item and submit the revised proposal, if any, and a copy of the original petition, including the names of the original signers, to the State DFL Chair for inclusion in the notice of the next State Central Committee meeting. - The Platform, Issues, and Legislative Affairs Platform and Issues Committee shall present the proposed Action Agenda item to the State Central Committee at its next meeting. - 3.
+No additional Action Agenda item may be considered by the State Central Committee unless it was included in the published notice of that State Central Committee meeting. - 4.
 Any proposal may be removed from consideration, at either the Platform Committee or the State Central Committee level, at any time prior to final approval by a two-thirds vote of the petitioners.